 High blood pressure is also called hypertension.
 This is a health problem that happens when blood moves through your blood vessels with too much force.

 If your blood pressure is high, your heart has to work harder.
 High blood pressure can damage your heart.
-It can also raise your risk of heart disease.
+It can also raise your risk of heart (or cardiovascular)

 Blood pressure is measured in 2 ways:

 - Systolic blood pressure: This is the pressure in the arteries when the heart pumps out blood.

 - Diastolic blood pressure: This is the pressure in the arteries when the heart relaxes between beats.